nitrictech/docs/docs/reference/cli/stacks.md

 ? select the region us-east-1
 ```

-The stack definition will be created in the root of your project as a yaml file prefixed with `nitric-` e.g. `nitric-aws-stack.yaml`
+The stack definition will be created in the root of your project as a YAML file prefixed with `nitric-` e.g. `nitric-aws-stack.yaml`

 ```yaml
 name: aws-stack